Health Fitness In

 High-fibre snacks with fruit

-Grams of fibre per shake: 11 This tasty treat is creamy while masking a good dose of fruits and vegetables.
-Blend 1 large orange (peeled and separated), 1/2 large banana, one handful of strawberries, 2 cups of spinach, 1/3 cup of plain Greek yoghurt and 1 cup of ice in a blender.
+Grams of fiber per shake: 11 This tasty treat is creamy while masking a good dose of fruits and vegetables.
+Blend 1 large orange (peeled and unglued), 1/2 large banana, one trickle of strawberries, 2 cups of spinach, 1/3 cup of plain Greek yogurt, and 1 cup of ice in a mixer.

-Pro Tip: Pour leftovers into ice cube trays for easy mixing the next day.
+Tip: Pour leftovers into ice cube trays for informal mixing the next day.

-This snack isn’t just tasty; it’s fun to look at.
-Boil 1 cup of steel-cut oats in 4 cups of water.
-Add a pinch of cinnamon and nutmeg and a drizzle of maple syrup.
-Reduce the heat to low while the oats cook (covered) for 20 minutes.
+This snack isn’t just pleasant; it’s fun to look at.
+Boil 1 cup of steel-cut oats in 4 cups of water; add a pinch of cinnamon, nutmeg, and a sprinkling of maple syrup.
+Decrease the heat a little, though the oats cook (covered) for 20 minutes.

 Core each apple to make room for the oats.
 Stuff apples with oats, then bake in 350°F (177°C) oven for 10 minutes or until the apple is tender.

-For quick microwave oatmeal, mix 1/2 cup rolled oats and a pinch of cinnamon with 1/2 cup water—for 1 minute.
-Remove the bowl, add 1/2 sliced banana and cook for another minute.
+For rapid microwave oatmeal, mix 1/2 cup rolled oats and a pinch of cinnamon with 1/2 cup water—for 1 minute.
+Eliminate the bowl, add 1/2 sliced banana, and cook for another minute.

-Add 3-4 tablespoons of your milk of choice and top with about a cup of sliced strawberries, raspberries, or other seasonal fruit.
+Add 3-4 tablespoons of your excellent milk and top with about a cup of sliced strawberries, raspberries, or other cyclical fruit.

 While all fruits help in the fibre department, berries are excellent sources.
 Raspberries and blackberries have 8 grams per cup.